Sténio Vincent: Presidency

 In October 1930, while still under occupation by the United States, Haitians elected representatives to the national assembly for the first time since 1918.
 It elected Vincent as President of Haiti.
+Sténio Vincent and his team installed themselves in power by exploiting the anti-American sentiment of the popular masses.
 He had graduated from law school at age 18 before ascending to head of Haiti's Chamber of Deputies by 1915.
-He ran a nationalist campaign for the presidency based on his fierce opposition to the United States occupation of Haiti.
+He supported Haitian nationalism and ran a nationalist campaign for the presidency based on his fierce opposition to the United States occupation of Haiti.

-From 1915 to 1934 Haiti was occupied by U.S. Marines; the United States had intervened after the murder of a president.
+From 1915 to 1934 Haiti was occupied by U.S. Marines; the United States had intervened after the murder of President Vilbrun Guillaume Sam.
 In August 1934 U.S. President Franklin D. Roosevelt withdrew the Marines; however, the United States maintained direct fiscal control until 1941 and indirect control over Haiti until 1947.

 In 1935, Vincent conducted a plebiscite about extending his term in office, receiving a favorable vote to extend it to 1941.
 The plebiscite also approved an amendment to the constitution so that future presidents would be elected by popular vote.

 In 1936, the Haitian Communist Party was disbanded by Vincent.